-So we might say it is a fairly new technology and manufacturers are still trying to figure out precisely how long they will last.
-Let’s find out how long does a solid state hard drive last.
+So we might say it is a fairly new technology and manufacturers are still trying to figure out precisely how long it will last.
+Let’s find out how long a solid state hard drive last.

 In terms of HDD vs SSD lifespan, unlike the traditional hard disc drives that feature an actuator arm with a read/write functionality and an electric motor to move the actuator arm and another one for spinning the disks, SSDs do not feature any moving parts.

 This by itself is a big advantage in terms of reliability and longevity.
 They are less prone to get damaged as a result of a drop and they can withstand shock and vibrations in a way HDDs can’t.

 Besides, HDDs use magnetically sensitive disks and can be damaged if exposed to a magnetic field.
 The data is stored by coding it through magnetic signals between the actuator arm, disks, and tracks.

 By comparison, Solid State Drives don’t use magnetic discs.
 They utilize flash memory, usually NAND chips to store data.
 It’s a non-volatile memory that retains data even when the power source is removed.
 NAND is programmed and erased by applying a voltage to send electrons through an insulator.